dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/installer.md

 ## Online Installer

-Follow the instructions below to install Container Storage Module Observability in an environment that has an Internet connection and is capable of downloading the required Helm chart and Docker images.
+Follow the instructions below to install Container Storage Modules Observability in an environment that has an Internet connection and is capable of downloading the required Helm chart and Docker images.
 The installer expects CSI drivers are using the default secret and configmap names.

 ### Dependencies